 An academic appeal must be received within 14 calendar days of the student being notified of the decision that he or she wishes to appeal.
-Appeals must be submitted in writing to the Director of Education or the Dean of Nursing (for students enrolled in nursing courses).
+Appeals must be submitted in writing to the Dean of Education or Dean of Nursing (for students enrolled in nursing courses).
 The appeal must include a description of the academic decision the student is requesting be reviewed and the relevant facts explaining the reason for a review of the decision.

-The Director of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course and the Dean of Nursing/Director of Education and Campus President.
-This meeting will be held within seven calendar days of the Director receiving the student's written appeal.
+The Dean of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course and the Dean or designee and Campus President.
+This meeting will be held within seven calendar days of the Dean receiving the student's written appeal.
 The student will be notified in writing (via mail and/or email) of the Academic Review Board's decision.
 The notification will be sent no later than the end of the 3rd business day after the Academic Review Board meeting.